Vietnam.vn - Nền tảng quảng bá Việt Nam

 ta6-anh-x.png

-However, the Indonesian defense lawmaker also admitted that the allegation that three Rafales were shot down by Pakistan Air Force (PAF) J-10C fighters using PL-15E beyond visual range (BVR) missiles is a “reasonable and constructive basis” to reassess the combat capabilities of this type of aircraft.
+However, the Indonesian defense lawmaker also admitted that the allegation that three Rafales were shot down by Pakistan Air Force (PAF) J-10C fighters using PL-15E beyond visual range (BVR) missiles was a “reasonable and constructive basis” to reassess the combat capabilities of this type of aircraft.
 Photo: X

 ta7-anh-sohu.png